 With more than one million self-employed individuals (zelfstandigen zonder personeel, or ZZP) in the Netherlands, social security is a hot topic for freelancers.
 Self-employed individuals don’t need insurance against sickness, unemployment, or disability like employees do.
 However, they do have the choice to enroll in a social security fund to cover these areas.

 Self-employed individuals can enroll with one of several insurance companies to receive employee benefits, to which they must pay individual social security contributions.
-Read about taxes for self-employed workers.
+Read about taxes for freelancers in the Netherlands.

 Family benefits and child allowance in the Netherlands